 * Students who do not complete all three steps may be dropped from the class.

 Having objectives pushed me to seek out new responsibilities and accomplish those responsibilities.
 I learned new skills, like creating professional brochures/programs for events.
 Sean

 By taking this course, it forces you to take an active role in improving your work habits.
 This only helps you to become a better employee.
 Monica

-The Coop program has helped me become more active and willing to do my job.
+The WRKX program has helped me become more active and willing to do my job.
 I want to make sure all my assignments are completed for my job and for the program, so I have more purpose while doing the work.
 Elizabeth